 Between the First and the Second World Wars, Kaunas served as the temporary capital of Lithuania.
 The city flourished during this period.
 In terms of architecture, Kaunas experienced somewhat of a renaissance, with the construction of many beautiful Art Deco buildings, particularly in the Bauhaus and Lithuanian National Romanticism style, in Kaunas New Town and the adjacent Žaliakalnis district.
 In fact, during the interwar period, Kaunas became known as ‘Little Paris’ because of its rich cultural and academic life, fashion, Art Deco architecture as well as a thriving café culture.
 Due to the splendid array of architecture, interior design and furniture styles stemming from the interwar period, Kaunas was designated a UNESCO City of Design in 2015.
 In addition, in 2022, Kaunas will have the honour of being the European Capital of Culture.
 In short, there’s lots of things to see in Kaunas so if you can, I suggest spending a few days there to check out all the sights.

-My day trip to Kaunas in photos
+My day trip to Kaunas

 Prior to my trip to Lithuania, I have to admit that I didn’t know a thing about Kaunas.
 However, I quickly discovered many things to see in Kaunas on my day trip.
 I absolutely loved the charming atmosphere in the historic centre and the stunning Art Deco style buildings in Kaunas New Town.
 In addition, the street art in Kaunas is plentiful, with various thought-provoking pieces.
 Follow my photo essay of my day trip to Kaunas:

 My first stop was the 14th century Gothic style Kaunas Castle.
 Just as I stepped out of the car, I noticed this cool piece of street art, called ‘The Old Wise Man’ on the side of what was once a factory.